ipedro/swiftui-showcase/README.md

 - Structured documentation for SwiftUI components.
 - Showcase your SwiftUI views' previews.
-- Showcase libraries and sections for organized content.
+- Showcase libraries and chapters for organized content.
 - Link external resources or documentation.
 - Display code samples with syntax highlighting.
 - Various styles for code blocks, previews, and external links.